Adstillcodes/HandDetectionTemplate/ReadMe.md

-Hello, this is a base template for any hand detection project.
-I request you to not claim it as your own.
+Hello, this is a base template for any hand detection project Libraries required:
-Libraries required:
 1) cvzone: pip install cvzone
 2) mediapipe: pip install mediapipe